makoncline/daylilyCatalogApp/docs/error_codes.md

 ## Email management

-- VRFY1: you need to verify your email before you can do that
+- VRIFY: you need to verify your email before you can do that
 - VRFY2: the target user needs to verify their email before you can do that
 - CDLEA: cannot delete last email address (or last verified email address if you have verified email addresses)